Please See Our Most Common Services Below.

-The Gopher Tortoise (GT) is a threatened species and the tortoise and its burrow are protected from harassment or disturbance under Chapter 68A-27 F.A.C. under the jurisdiction of the Florida Fish and Wildlife Conservation Commission (FWC).
+The Gopher Tortoise is a threatened species, and both the tortoise and their burrow are protected from harassment or disturbance under Chapter 68A-27 F.A.C. within the jurisdiction of the Florida Fish and Wildlife Conservation Commission (FWC).
 Capture and relocation of this species can only be done by individuals who have received authorization from FWC.

 As part of the NFI process, FELSI performs a wetland delineation based upon State and Federal guidelines.
 The wetland line is flagged using numbered flagging tape marked as Wetland Delineation.
 Wetland points or locations are collected concurrent with the fieldwork using GPS.
 A general and protected species survey is also conducted in conjunction with the fieldwork and GPS used to locate any observed environmental features.